 Christopher T. Cory has been a correspondent, the Boston news bureau chief, and a writer for Time magazine; a Knight Fellow at Stanford University; managing editor of Psychology Today; and director of public information for the Carnegie Council on Children.
 He is co-author of Drugs from A (Alcohol) to V (Valium) (Little, Brown and Co.) and most recently served as the executive director of communications for Pace University.

-Wayne Dawkins is an associate professor at Hampton University Scripps Howard School of Journalism and Communications.
+Wayne Dawkins is an associate professor at Morgan State University School of Global Journalism and Communication.
 He is author of City Son, a biography of Brooklyn activist and journalist Andrew W. Cooper.
 Dawkins wrote two books about the National Association of Black Journalists, of which he was a board member and historian.
 He was a journalist for 23 years at daily newspapers in New York, New Jersey, Indiana, and Virginia.
 His writing has appeared in The Guardian, The Virginian-Pilot, and Black Issues Book Review.
-Dawkins is a distinguished journalism alumnus of Columbia University and winner of Hampton U.’s E.L.
-Hamm Teaching Excellence and Provost’s Academic Excellence awards.
+Dawkins is a distinguished journalism alumnus of Columbia University.

 Marya Grambs has been a lifelong advocate for the rights of LGBTQ, women, girls and people with mental illness.
 She was one of the first leaders nationally in the domestic violence and women’s philanthropy movements, based in the San Francisco Bay Area.
 She moved to Honolulu, and recently retired as Executive Director of Mental Health America of Hawaii; she is currently focusing on preventing homelessness, particularly among those with severe mental illness and/or substance use disorders.
 (Hawaii has the highest per capita rate of homelessness in the nation).
 She received a “Gloria” award from the Ms Foundation in New York, and Lifetime Achievement awards from Hawaii Women Lawyers and the Institute for Violence and Trauma Hawaii chapter.
 She lives in Kailua, Hawaii with her wife of 34 years.